 She continued: “She pointed them to the law and tried to resolve it internally.
 She gave them every possible opportunity to do so from January to July.
 She gave them documentation and evidence with ample evidence of law and regulation.
 She regrets she had to address it in a lawsuit to get them to fix this problem.”

-Rowe says the orchestra has used her as the ‘face of the BSO’ and has singled her out for prominent solos, public relations and donor meetings, as well as using her to attract members of the public to concerts.
-Rowe states that since the principal oboist was hired and given a substantial contract in 2001, her successes with the orchestra have rivalled his.
+Rowe has also argued the orchestra has used her as the ‘face of the BSO’ and has singled her out for prominent solos, public relations and donor meetings, as well as using her to attract members of the public to concerts.
+She states that since the principal oboist was hired and given a substantial contract in 2001, her successes with the orchestra have rivalled his.

-Rowe also claims that the BSO have previously tried to silence her concerns about pay inequality.
+Rowe has also claimed the BSO has previously tried to silence her concerns about pay inequality.
 In December 2017, the BSO asked her to be interviewed by Katie Couric for a National Geographic piece on the orchestra’s longtime practice of holding blind auditions, a process for screening musicians which is thought to combat race and gender discrimination.

 Rowe told the orchestra’s public relations staff she’d love to be interviewed, and mentioned her concerns over the gender pay gap at the BSO.
-The staff subsequently retracted her invitation.
+The staff, she says, subsequently retracted her invitation.